A guide for spiritual seekers, leaders, and companions

 Challenges: Feeling misunderstood by others in different phase, detached, subtle spiritual superiority

-Common defenses: Quietism, tendency to use a calm spiritual posture (like “everything happens for a reason” or “I just trust God”) to avoid facing uncomfortable emotions or truths.
+Common defences: Quietism, tendency to use a calm spiritual posture (like “everything happens for a reason” or “I just trust God”) to avoid facing uncomfortable emotions or truths.

 Dwelling markers: Stable contemplative rhythm; capacity to hold paradox without reactivity.